 - 3 parts washed, coarse sand

-The overall feel of the mortar is an adobe style texture which is easily tuck-pointed with a spoon.
+The overall feel of the mortar is an adobe style texture that is easily tuck-pointed with a spoon.

 Injecting Foam Insulation